-For almost ten years now, this documentary has been a part of my life.
-That’s a small burden to bear given the very real struggles CF patients face daily.
-The support from friends, family, and the overall CF community has been incredibly inspiring.
+For almost ten years, this documentary has been a part of my life.
+It’s a small burden to bear given the very real struggles CF patients face daily.
+The support from friends, family, and the CF community has been inspiring.

 Stay tuned for more insight as we progress in the post-production stage.
 Please share this Blog & Website.
-For information about tax-deductible sponsorship of this project, contact us here.
+For more insight into the filmmaking process, Subscribe Here.
 We greatly appreciate your time and support.